 In Judaism, happiness is another valued philosophy.
 It's known as Simcha.

 Pretty much any religion is going to be about the pursuit of happiness.
 Even with non-religious beliefs, the goal is to be happy with the randomness of the universe.
-Everyone wants to be happy.
+Most people strive to be happy.

 Optimism Vs. Pessimism

-There is a debate between people who see the glass half full, vs. people who see the glass half empty.
+There is a debate between people who see the glass as half full vs. people who see the glass as half empty.
 Should one always be positive and see the bright side of life, or should one lower their expectations for everything and be realistic about the situation?

-Obviously, those who think positively, smile often, and try to look on the bright side of things are going to have a better chance at happiness, but this does not apply to every single happy person you see.
-Sometimes, people are positive to mask the pain that's inside of them, and may not be happy.
+Obviously, those who think positively, smile often, and try to look on the bright side of things may have a better chance at happiness, but this does not apply to every single happy person you see.
+Sometimes, people are positive to mask the pain that's inside of them and may not actually be happy.
 It's a mask.
 Also, being too positive can mean that you may ignore your health, thinking the problems will go away even though they could be signs of a serious illness.

-Pessimists are prone to more health effects, but they can find contentment sometimes when they lower their expectations.
-Sometimes, life pleasantly surprises them, and it can increase their overall outlook.
+Pessimists are prone to more health effects, but they can sometimes find contentment when they lower their expectations.
+Occasionally, life pleasantly surprises them, and it can increase their overall outlook.
 Other times, being too pessimistic can lead to self-fulfilling prophecies.
 You think someone isn't going to like you, and your attitude rubs off on them, making your prediction happen.